 - 4 jet freight movements (maximum) each week.

-- Applications may be made in writing to the Secretary of the Department of Infrastructure, Regional Development and Cities (the Department) (or delegate) for a permit under Air Navigation (Gold Coast Airport Curfew) Regulations 2018 (Curfew Regulations), to use one (or more) of the 24 movements permitted in this category each year.
+- Applications may be made in writing to the Secretary of the department of Infrastructure, Transport, Regional Development, Communications and the Arts (the department) for a permit under Air Navigation (Gold Coast Airport Curfew) Regulations 2018, to use one (or more) of the 24 movements permitted in this category each year.

 - The approval is granted in writing, and must nominate the year in which it can be used.
 Total movements are capped at 24 per year, which can result in previous approvals being revoked if newer approvals exceed the 24 annual movement cap.